smartdevicelink/sdl_overview_guides/docs/App Services/index.md

 It is up to each app to decide if they wish to expose their service or not.
 It is not a requirement for apps to do so.

+### Request an Action be Taken by an App Services Provider

+There are a few ways in which an app service provider may grant control over its features.
+The first is through regular SDL RPCs.
+The SDL Core project has the ability pass certain RPCs to app service providers when they make sense in terms of the app service type's context.
+For example, the `SendLocation` RPC is used by the navigation system to add as a destination or waypoint.
+If a different app other than the embedded navigation system is acting as the active app service, that RPC should be routed there.
+This allows users to bring in their apps that take the place of built-in services, but allow other apps who interact with those system to continue using their same RPCs and expect similar functionality.
+This type of action happens passively to both consumer and producers.

+The second method to access control of the app service provider is through the `PerformAppServiceInteraction` RPC.
+This RPC will require the app consumer to have a closer relationship to the app service provider as it will use specific URIs that the provider recognizes.
+It enables providers to expose a greater feature set to app service consumers without the need of SDL RPC spec modifications and updated SDL Core implementations.
+App service providers are not required to implement this feature, nor are they required to honor a request.
+They are expected to reply to the request though.
+See [the RPC spec](https://github.com/smartdevicelink/rpc_spec#performappserviceinteraction) for more information.

 ## App Service Consumers